 The final regulations noted above did not address certain ancillary issues including the application of the quid pro quo principle of § 170 to benefits received or expected to be received by the donor from a party other than the donee.
-The Treasury has proposed an amendment to the regulations under §170 to provide that the quid pro quo principle also applies in this context.
-Prop.
+In August 2020, Treasury finalized regulations under §170 to provide that the quid pro quo principle also applies in this context.
 Reg. § 1.170A-1(h)(4).

 Page 571: Pursuant to the CARES Act, the percentage limitations of § 170(b) are, at the taxpayer's election, suspended with respect to "qualified contributions," i.e., contributions paid in cash during the calendar year 2020 to an organization described in § 170(b)(1)(A) (subject to certain limitations). § 2205(a)(1) and (3)(A) and (B) of the CARES Act.
+The Consolidated Appropriations Act, 2021 extends through 2021 this suspension with respect to "qualified contributions" by both individuals and corporations.
 With respect to individuals, "qualified contributions" are allowed as a deduction only to the extent they do not exceed the excess of the individual's contribution base (§ 170(b)(1)(H)) over all other charitable deductions allowed under § 170(b)(1). § 2205(a)(2)(A)(i) of the CARES Act.
 "Qualified contributions" exceeding this limitation may be carried over. § 2205(a)(2)(A)(ii) of the CARES Act.
 With respect to corporations, "qualified contributions" cannot be deducted to the extent they exceed the excess of 25 percent of the corporation's taxable income over the amount of other charitable contributions allowed under § 170(b)(2). § 2205(a)(2)(B)(i) of the CARES Act.
-"Qualified contributions exceeding this limitation may be carried over. § 2205(a)(2)(B)(ii) of the CARES Act.
+A corporation's "qualified contributions" exceeding this limitation may be carried over. § 2205(a)(2)(B)(ii) of the CARES Act.